Banner: 100 years of science

 Field trials, modelling and on-farm testing has helped reshape farming practices to safeguard water quality.

 A major breakthrough came from research into nutrient losses associated with winter grazing.
-Scientists discovered large amounts of nitrogen were left exposed in soils during colder months, when plant uptake was low and the risk of leaching was high.
-This insight led to the development of practical catch‑crop systems – fast‑growing crops sown immediately after grazing to capture excess nutrients before they could reach waterways.
+Scientists discovered large amounts of nitrogen were left in the soil during colder months, when plants grow slowly and use less nitrogen and the risk of it being washed into waterways is high.

-Extensive field trials, modelling, and on‑farm testing helped refine crop choices, sowing methods, and timing so they would fit within everyday commercial farming constraints.
-The results were compelling: nitrate losses to water were reduced by up to 60 percent, muddy runoff declined and farmers continued to produce valuable feed or grain.
+The results were compelling: nitrate losses to water were reduced by up to 60 percent, muddy runoff decreased, helping to improve water quality, and farmers continued to produce valuable feed or grain.

 By working closely with farmers and advisors to translate research into trusted, practical guidance, scientists helped embed these practices into routine farm management.